 Student's Name:

 Major Professor (if known)

+Rotation 1 Rotation 2

-Rotation 1Rotation 3 Rotation 2 Rotation 4 -
+Rotation 3 Rotation 4

-Use the following outline as a check list to Submit form to the student service advisor then be approved by the Graduate Advissional be submitted using the same form quarter schedule. or after your Guidance or and entered into yo Committee Chair has our file.
-Any future rev signed it.
-It will risions to this plan
+Use the following outline as a check list to be sure that ALL coursework requirements have been met.
+Submit form to the student service advisor after your Guidance Committee Chair has signed it.
+It will then be approved by the Graduate Advisor and entered into your file.
+Any future revisions to this plan should be submitted using the same form.
+Please attach the Course Plan Form to show a quarter by quarter schedule.

-Entry Requirements: Eq uivalent Course and institution:
+Entry Requirements: Equivalent Course and institution:

 Courses at UCR: BCH 110A, 110B Biochemistry

 BCH 110C or BIOL 107A Molecular Biology

 BIOL 102 Introductory Genetics

 CHEM 1A-1B-C General Chemistry with lab

-CHEM 112A-B Organic Chemistry w rith lab
+CHEM 112A-B Organic Chemistry with lab

 MATH 9A-9B Calculus

-MCBL 121 and 121L Microbiology v vith lab
+MCBL 121 and 121L Microbiology with lab

 STAT 100A or 120A Introduction to Statistics

-Deficiencies should be rectified in the fi rst year at UCR
+Deficiencies should be rectified in the first year at UCR

-Core Classes (required courses to be taken in the MCBL pl rogram at UCR):
+Core Classes (required courses to be taken in the MCBL program at UCR):

-Class Term planned Completed Grade

-BIOL/MCBL 221 Microbial Genetics Fall Every Year

-MCBL 202 Microbial Pathogenisis Winter Every Year

-MCBL/SWSC 211 Microbial Ecology Spring Every Year
+Class Term planned Completed Grade BIOL/MCBL 221 Microbial Genetics Fall Every Year MCBL 202 Microbial Pathogenisis Winter Every Year ¥ MCBL/SWSC 211 Microbial Ecology Spring Every Year